Bioconductor/bioconductor_docker/README.md

 The second way is the recommended way.
 Both ways are [documented here](https://docs.docker.com/userguide/dockerimages/#creating-our-own-images).

+Example 1:

+  My goal is to add a python package 'tensorflow' and to install a Bioconductor package called 'scAlign' on top of the base docker image i.e bioconductor/bioconductor_docker:devel.

+  As a first step, my Dockerfile should inherit from the `bioconductor/bioconductor_docker:devel` image, and build from there.
+Since all docker images are linux enviroments, and this container is specificlly 'debian', I need some knowledge on how to install libraries on linux machines.

+  In your new `Dockerfile`, you can have the following commands

+	# Docker inheritance
+	FROM bioconductor/bioconductor_docker:devel

+	# Update apt-get
+	RUN apt-get update \
+		## Install the python package tensorflow
+		&& pip install tensorflow		\
+		## Remove packages in '/var/cache/' and 'var/lib'
+		## to remove side-effects of apt-get update
+		&& apt-get clean \
+		&& rm -rf /var/lib/apt/lists/*

+	# Install required Bioconductor package
+	RUN R -e 'BiocManager::install("scAlign")'

+  This `Dockerfile` can be built with the command, (note: you can name it however you want)

+	docker build -t bioconductor_docker_tensorflow:devel .

+  This will let you use the docker image with tensorflow installed and also `scAlign` package.

+	docker run -p 8787:8787 -e PASSWORD=bioc bioconductor_docker_tensorflow:devel

+Example 2:

+  My goal is to add all the required infrastructure to be able to compile vignettes and knit documents into pdf files.
+My `Dockerfile` will look like the following for this requirement,

+	# This docker image has LaTeX to build the vignettes
+	FROM bioconductor/bioconductor_docker:devel

+	# Update apt-get
+	RUN apt-get update \
+		&& apt-get install -y --no-install-recommends apt-utils \
+		&& apt-get install -y --no-install-recommends \
+		texlive \
+		texlive-latex-extra \
+		texlive-fonts-extra \
+		texlive-bibtex-extra \
+		texlive-science \
+		texi2html \
+		texinfo \
+		&& apt-get clean \
+		&& rm -rf /var/lib/apt/lists/*

+	## Install BiocStyle
+	RUN R -e 'BiocManager::install("BiocStyle")'

+  This `Dockerfile` can be built with the command,

+	docker build -t bioconductor_docker_latex:devel .

+  This will let you use the docker image as needed to build and compile vignettes for packages.

+	docker run -p 8787:8787 -e PASSWORD=bioc bioconductor_docker_latex:devel

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>

 ## Singularity